state-less/react-server-docs-md/src/pages/Components.md

 const server = render(<HelloWorld key="hello-world"/>);
 ```

 This renders a component that keeps track of the state `count` and provides a function `increase` that can be called from the client to increase the count.

 It looks like the component is now running on the server all the time, but it's not.
 The component is only executed on the server when it is rendered (on the client).
 After that it is rehydrated on the client and the client can call the `increase` function to modify the state of the component.

-*client.tsx*
+_frontend/src/components/HelloWorld.tsx_

 ```
 const HelloWorld = () => {
   const [props] = useComponent('hello-world');